AI for SMEs — Strategy, Use Cases and Roadmap 2026

 LLM on-premise vs cloud

-Cost model, performance comparison and decision matrix for 2026.
+Cost calculation, performance comparison and a decision matrix for 2026.

 Budget